ikraamg/tripOptimiser/README.md

 A rails app and sorting algorithm that groups passengers together by area and ensures fleets are efficient.
 Each grouping should get a tag to show that it has an association with a grouping.
 There are both inbound (from home to work) and outbound (from work to home) trips.

-Geocoder with the google maps api to geocode the addresses.
+Geocoder was used with the google maps api to geocode the addresses.
-PostGIS was used to extend the postgres database to allow for geospacial types and functionality.
+PostGIS was used to extend the postgres database to allow for geospacial types and functionality such as distance measurements.

 <!-- CONTROL'S -->
 ## Built With